Graduate School Completion Requirements

 1. Students must be enrolled for at least two years.
 However, students enrolled for a long period of time must be enrolled for the standard period of study (3 or 4 years).
 Students eligible for the "Early Completion System" will be required to enroll in one year.

-2. Students must earn a total of 30 credits or more, of which 20 credits or more must be from subjects in Sociology Major Sociology Major and 16 credits must be from subjects taught or directed by the supervising professor.
+2. Earn a total of 30 credits or more.
+Of these, 20 credits or more shall be acquired from Sociology Program courses, and 16 credits shall be compulsory in the subjects in charge or supervised by the supervisor of Sociology Program courses.

 4. Special Topic Research Examination (Career Advancement Course, Lifelong Learning Course) Students must earn credits for a seminar course taught by their supervising professor in the year in which the Special Topic Research is prepared and pass the Special Topic Research examination.